 Kratom is a tree native to Southeast Asia, and its leaves have been used throughout history as a medicine.
-Depending on the dosage, kratom tea powder can have effects similar to caffeine or opioids.
+Depending on the serving size, kratom tea powder can have effects similar to caffeine or opioids.

-There is currently not enough research to confirm its therapeutic effects, but several studies, as well as an abundance of anecdotal evidence, suggests kratom tea powder can be used to treat pain, depression, anxiety, and fatigue.
-Whether or not these claims are true has yet to be officially confirmed, but its more generalized effects are clearer.
-Kratom’s direct effects seem to include increased energy, alertness, and sociability, appetite suppression in low doses and euphoria, pain relief, calmness, and sleepiness in high doses.
-Kratom tea is also widely used as an herbal treatment for opioid withdrawal.
+There is currently not enough research to confirm its therapeutic effects.
+But several studies, as well as an abundance of anecdotal evidence, suggests kratom tea powder can be used to support athletic performance, natural energy production, and wellness routines.
 One of the original methods of consuming kratom is still practiced today: brewing kratom leaves or powder into a tea.

 What We Know About Kratom

-Many people use kratom for pain management, as a sleep aid, as a mood-booster, and as a stimulant (as if they would use coffee).
+Many people use kratom, as sleep support, a mood-booster, and as a stimulant.
 That is why making kratom into a tea is an ideal way to consume it.
-It can be a substitution for coffee in the morning or afternoon and drank instead of chamomile tea before bedtime for the desired effects.

 Make Your Own Kratom Tea

 Kratom can be consumed in many ways, such as putting the powder into a beverage and chugging it down or putting the powder into capsules and swallowing as you would any other pill.
 Making kratom tea provides an opportunity for a more desirable experience than simply putting it in a beverage because of its bitter flavor.
 However, in tea, kratom’s bitterness is greatly reduced and can end up tasting similar to a strong green tea.